suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 defines two approaches for use with the IETF SUIT manifest, namely:

 - Ephemeral-Static (ES) Diffie-Hellman (DH), and
-- AES Key Wrap (AES-KW) using a pre-shared key-encryption key (KEK).
+- AES Key Wrap (AES-KW) with a pre-shared key-encryption key (KEK).

-OPEN ISSUE: Should KEM algorithms also be supported?
+The former relies on asymmetric key cryptography while the latter uses symmetric key cryptography for content key distribution.

-These choices reduce the number of possible key establishment options and thereby help increase interoperability between different SUIT manifest parser implementations.
+Our goal was to reduce the number of content key distribution options and thereby increase interoperability between different SUIT manifest parser implementations.

 While the original motivating use case of this document was firmware encryption, SUIT manifests may require payloads other than firmware images to experience confidentiality protection, such as

 - software packages,
 - personalization data,